isabella232/OctoStyle/_pages/images.md

     If want to include a screenshot that extends past the viewable window, use a tool like Snagit to capture a scrolling screenshot.

-1. Don't include the help window.
+1. Don't include the help window in the Octopus Web Portal.

 	The help text is incredibly useful in the Octopus Web Portal, but it will make screenshots look crowded.